 5. Write Together

 If you’re spending time writing for your business, add Family Writing Time to your schedule.
 You’ll add 2.5 hours to write every single week, and your kids can learn to work quietly on tasks they love.

-Not a writer?
+Have a different type of freelancing business that’s not writing?
 Could you have a quiet work time instead?
 The kids could tackle their homework, read a book, or do an art project while you work on something you need to accomplish.

-Follow the same principles as Family Writing Time, including the share time.
+Follow the same principles as Family Writing Time, just call it something different if you prefer!

 6. Celebrate Together

-Does your family know what your goals are?
+Does your family know what your business goals are?

 Do they offer encouragement and support along the way?

-Your family can be a huge motivating force to drive you closer to your goals.
-If you let them.
+Your family can be a tremendous motivating force to drive you closer to your goals if you let them.